devcafe-latte/deadbolt/readme.md

 Just another user authentication library running on Express and Typescript.
 This project mainly exists to satisfy my curiosity around Express, Typescript, testing, databases, etc.

+## Supported settings

+All settings can be set through environment variables or a `.env` file in the root of the project.
+If a settings exists in both, the environment variable will be used.

+- PORT - Which port to let Express listen on.
+- DB_HOST - Mysql server host
+- DB_USER - Mysql server user
+- DB_PASS - Mysql server password
+- DB_PORT - Mysql server port
+- DB_NAME - Mysql Database name

 ## To develop

 ```sh